cogniteev/ember-cli-rison/README.md

 Include `rison` in an ember-cli app.

-When the addon is installed, it will add rison as a bower dependency.
+This addon uses [Nanonid/rison](https://github.com/Nanonid/rison) as its NPM rison dependency.

 ## Usage